How to Configure Canvas for Delphinium

 Canvas gives teachers the option to create groups of assignments.
 Canvas also allows teachers to weight assignment groups to change how they impact the final grade.
 For example, it is possible to have a 200 point exam worth 2% of the final grade and a 10 point quiz worth 80% of the final grade.
 See the following to learn more about assignment group weights:

-If you must use assignment group weights in your course with Delphinium, you will not be able to use a 0-based course design, and you will not be able to use Delphinium components that display a grade, like the Delphinium Gradebook and Current Grade.
+If you must use assignment group weights in your course with Delphinium, you will not be able to use a 0-based course design.

 Course Start and End Date